-Once your credit is ruined it can take a long time to rebuild.
-But there are other options, the first of which is a series of government programs designed to help those with bad credit buy a house.
+Poor credit score can take a long time to rebuild.
+There are many paths you can take.
+The first one is a series of government programs that help those with bad credit buy a house.

 MI Home Loan

-The Michigan State Housing Development Authority, or MSHDA, offers a pair of home buyer assistance programs with lower credit requirements than a conventional loan.
+The Michigan State Housing Development Authority, or MSHDA, offers a couple of homebuyer assistance programs with lower credit requirements than a conventional loan.
 The first is the MI Home Loan, which is a fixed-rate 30-year mortgage with a minimum credit requirement of 640.
-The second is the MI Home Loan Flex, which is available to for first-time and repeat home buyers statewide (as opposed to only being offered in certain areas) and which doesn’t require all adults who intend to live in the home to qualify for a mortgage.
+The second is the MI Home Loan Flex.
+It is available for first-time and repeat homebuyers statewide; and it doesn’t require all adults who intend to live in the home to qualify for a mortgage.
 However, this flexibility comes with a slightly higher credit requirement of 660.

 Mortgage Credit Certification Program

-Both of the MI Home Loan options have lower credit requirements than a conventional loan, but those requirements might still be too steep for some buyers.
-That’s why Michigan also offers the Mortgage Credit Certificate program, which allows first-time home buyers to credit their mortgage payments to offset their tax bills.
+Both of the MI Home Loan options have lower credit requirements than a conventional loan.
+That’s why Michigan also offers the Mortgage Credit Certificate program.
+It allows first-time homebuyers to credit their mortgage payments to offset their tax bills.
 Paying your bills in this way can lower your debts and help improve your credit rating.

 If the requirements for the Michigan state programs are still too steep, don’t despair!
 Bad credit home loan programs are offered at the federal level, too, often with more leniency than the state programs:

-VA loans are provided by the government to eligible service members and veterans of the armed forces.
-If you’re in a position to take advantage of this program, you should, because the lack of a down payment and the waiving of private mortgage insurance means that you will save thousands of dollars on your loan.
+The government provides VA loans to eligible service members and veterans of the armed forces.
+If you’re in a position to take advantage of this program, you should do so.
+Such privileges as no down payment and the waiving of private mortgage insurance, saving thousands of dollars on a loan don’t come from nowhere.
 And like the FHA program, there is no minimum credit requirement for a VA loan.